The Rehabilitation Act at 50: Past, Present, and Future of Disability Rights in Housing

 FHEO Commemorates the 50th Anniversary of the Rehabilitation Act: Past, Present, and Future of Disability Rights in Housing

-On September 12, HUD’s Office of Fair Housing and Equal Opportunity hosted a keynote event in Brooke-Mondale Auditorium to commemorate the 50th Anniversary of the Rehabilitation Act of 1973.
-The theme of the event was The Rehabilitation Act at 50: Past, Present, and Future of Disability Rights in Housing.
+On September 12, HUD’s Office of Fair Housing and Equal Opportunity will host a keynote event to commemorate the 50th Anniversary of the Rehabilitation Act of 1973.
+The theme of this event is The Rehabilitation Act at 50: Past, Present, and Future of Disability Rights in Housing.
 The Rehabilitation Act is a landmark disability rights law that laid the foundation for later disability rights laws, such as the Americans with Disabilities Act.
 The Rehabilitation Act is a core component of FHEO’s mission to ensure affordable, accessible, and integrated housing for persons with disabilities nationwide, and the promise of housing choice for all.
-FHEO’s commemorative event examined the history of the disability rights movement, successes, emerging issues, and the continued need for vigorous enforcement of fair housing and civil rights laws prohibiting discrimination against persons with disabilities and ensuring equal opportunity.
+FHEO’s commemoration event will examine the history of the disability rights movement, successes, emerging issues, and the continued need for vigorous enforcement of fair housing and civil rights laws prohibiting discrimination against persons with disabilities and ensuring equal opportunity.

 Event Speakers